vrizo/uibook/PLAN.md

 # TODO

+- add docs how to add to Create React App
 - fix synthetic reuse error
 - stylize code examples
 - create a landing page with pros, docs and videos